tsgates/arch-wiki-markdown/wiki/Firefox.md

 language, such as hunspell-fr (for the French language) or hunspell-he (for Hebrew).

+By default, Firefox will try to symlink all your hunspell dictionaries in /usr/lib/firefox/dictionaries.
+If you want to have less dictionaries offered to you in Firefox, you can remove some of those links.
+Be aware that it may not stand an upgrade of Firefox.

-> Adding Firefox search engines
+> Adding search engines

 Search engines can be added to Firefox through normal add-ons, see this page for a list of available search engines.